neanes/neanes/ROADMAP.md

 - Icons (e.g. for page break and line break)
 - Better styling
 - Graceful handling of bad martyrias
 - Score checker that points out potential issues by using Fr.
-Ephraim's style rules.
+Ephraim's style rules (and other sources).
+- Investigate the feasibility of image recognition, allowing users to upload an image of a score that would be transformed into a file in our program.

 ## Tech Debt